wentam/bottom-bracket/notes/misc.md

 * We might do better implementing the ELF macro in smaller steps: implement an (elf/relocatable/header ) macro that expands into an ELF header for example.
     * To be able to reference things like symbol values, we would probably need the barray-cat absolute label ref thing, as well as add and subtract macros to make them relative to the right thing.
 * Add macro that adds binary values of n-byte width, as well as a macro to convert ascii numbers to binary values and a macro to negate binary values so you can subtract using the add macro.
+* Right now we have barray-cat to have label-rel-ref in barray-cat produce values relative to it's RHS.
+This is because that's what x86_64 instruction encoding wants.
+We probably want to make it configurable though as a flag because not everything will work that way.
+* TODO we probably want binary literals like \b00000001 in byte strings
+* comments at the top of a file prevent the reader from getting to the first form
+* I don't think we need overly-complex dispatching rules for reader macros like regex or anything: when what we have isn't flexible enough, you can just implement a catchall reader macro that consumes everything and resolves it all internally.
+* random thought regarding register assignment
+You could allocate a register like (allocate rax "my code") that would reserve that register for the duration of your code.
+If anything inside your code allocates that register, that register is automatically pushed out of the way and popped afterwards.
+You only ever use registers that you've allocated.

+functions you call could still, of course, nuke non callee-preserve registers.